Can You Substitute Margarine For Butter In Baking Recipes?

 Once again, the texture difference comes down to their relative fattiness, oiliness, and how they are possessed.

 Butter feels more solid at room temperature and can be challenging to spread straight from the fridge.
 On the other hand, Margarine is ready to spread as soon as you take it out of the refrigerator.
-(Except the hard stick one).
+(Except for the hard stick one).
 Which texture you prefer will come down to personal taste.

 Margarine is not quite there yet when it comes to the buttery taste of its dairy counterpart, but it is getting closer.
 Besides, the flavor depends on which vegetable oil was used to make it.